This post may contain affiliate links.

 • Tomato sauce: you can use any can or jar of your favourite tomato sauce.

 • Ricotta cheese: fresh ricotta cheese from a cheese store is the best here.
+Use leftover ricotta to make a batch of zucchini involtini.

 • Parmesan cheese: make sure to use fresh parmesan cheese, not the “fake” kind.